 The Board of Directors has affirmatively determined that, with the exception of Mr. Nutter, no director has a material relationship with the Company, either directly or as a partner, shareholder or officer of an organization that has a relationship with the Company.
 Accordingly, all directors, other than Mr. Nutter, qualify as independent under the applicable listing standards of the New York Stock Exchange.
-In making such determination with regard to Mr. Gross, the Board specifically evaluated his consulting arrangement with the Board (see Directors' Compensation on page 9) and determined that given the moderate level of direct compensation received under the arrangement, and that the consulting services are provided to the Board rather than to management, the arrangement does not constitute a material relationship with the Company.
+In making such determination with regard to Mr. Gross, the Board specifically evaluated his consulting arrangement with the Board (see Director Compensation on page 9) and determined that given the modest level of direct compensation received under the arrangement, and that the consulting services are provided to the Board rather than to management, the arrangement does not constitute a material relationship with the Company.

 With regard to Mr. Hance, the Board evaluated the banking services provided to the Company by Bank of America and the fees paid for such services.
 Services provided consist of cash management, debt issuance, financial advice and letter of credit support.
 The Board determined that given the reasonable level of fees and that such services are provided in the usual and ordinary course of business, the Company's banking relationship with Bank of America is not significant enough to preclude Mr. Hance's independence from management.
+Given Mr. Hance's retirement from Bank of America, the Board will not need to consider relationships between the Company and Bank of America in making future independence determinations.